For many of us it is the best season of all

 Oh the house will smell so magnificent!
 Once this brew really develops its aroma in your home, you can turn it off and then boil it again to welcome everyone home after a day of work or school.

-Page 4 of 4 - Enjoy this fall we have before us.
+Enjoy this fall we have before us.
 Linger outside in the warmth of the day, as all too soon we’ll be bundled in sweaters and adding quilts to our beds.
 Don’t you just love the magic!
 I will be here next week to chat!
 In the meantime, a few inspirational words from Elizabeth Lawrence:

 “Even if something is left undone, everyone must take time to sit still and watch the leaves turn.”